opentelekomcloud-docs/elastic-cloud-server/umn/source/instances/obtaining_metadata_and_passing_user_data/obtaining_metadata.rst

+.. _en-us_topic_0042400609:

 Obtaining Metadata
 ==================

+.. _en-us_topic_0042400609__section1271521344918:

 Scenarios
 ---------

 ECS metadata includes basic information of an ECS on the cloud platform, such as the ECS ID, hostname, and network information.
-ECS metadata can be obtained using either OpenStack or EC2 compatible APIs, as shown in `Table 1 <#enustopic0042400609table273552371680>`__.
+ECS metadata can be obtained using either OpenStack or EC2 compatible APIs, as shown in :ref:`Table 1 <en-us_topic_0042400609__table273552371680>`.
 The following describes the URI and methods of using the supported ECS metadata.

+.. _en-us_topic_0042400609__section3652133520518:

 Notes
 -----